A-Deepak1610/Odoo-Hackathon/README.md

 ### Method 1: Docker Compose (Recommended)

-This command spins up the Postgres Database, Node Backend, and React Frontend in an isolated network.
+This command spins up the MySQL Database, Node Backend, and React Frontend in an isolated network.

 1. **Clone the repository**
    ```bash